Back

 Frequently Asked Questions

-My 2-month-old only takes very short naps (30 minutes or less).
-Is this normal, and how can I get them to nap longer?
+My 2-month-old is taking very short naps (30-45 minutes).
+Is this normal, and what can I do?

 cards